jlongtine/longtine.io/content/post/why-cue.md

 There are a lot of config languages and tools out there.

 YAML, JSON, HCL, Jsonnet, Kustomize, TOML... and so many more.
+Why should we bother with another?
+I'm not going to give a grand overview of this space... at least not yet...
+Cedric Charly has you covered here: [The Configuration Complexity Curse](https://blog.cedriccharly.com/post/20191109-the-configuration-complexity-curse/)

+So, instead, let's begin with a story.

 Me and my team at Gloo (gloo.us) were using YAML CloudFormation templates with nested stacks and got to a place where we needed something better, something more.
+Reusable code.

 I found [Jsonnet](https://jsonnet.org/), and started to use it.
 There's a lot to like about it, honestly.
 I think the biggest benefits of it are around boilerplate reduction and some ability to standardize the structure of your configuration.
 Kubernetes labels come to mind.
 But something about the function -> struct and override mechanisms didn't quite sit well with me.
 So, we kept looking.